canonical/open-documentation-academy/multipass/Linux.md

 sudo apt install apache2
 ```

-Now, let’s open a browser and type in the IP address of the instance into the address bar.
+Now, let's open a browser and type in the IP address of the instance into the address bar.
 We should now see the default Apache homepage.

 ![|720x545](https://assets.ubuntu.com/v1/e106f7f9-mp-linux-4.png)

-Just like that, we’ve got a web server running in a Multipass instance!
+Just like that, we've got a web server running in a Multipass instance!

 We can use this web server locally for any kind of local development or testing we like.
 If however, we want to access this web server from the internet (e.g. from a different computer), we need an instance that is exposed to the external network.